This article is not so much about Biblical stuff, it’s based on a book by Gary Chapman called “Five Love Languages”.

 Physical Touch people also want to belong.
 They feel most hurt when they are excluded from something.
 Not invited, pushed away.
 Or when they just don’t feel like they fit in with the rest of the group for some reason.

 Words of Encouragement people want compliments.
-But they only want compliments if they think you are being genuine and if they think they deserve it.
+But they only want compliments if they think you are being genuine, and if they think they deserve it.
 So don’t over do it.

-If you need to criticize them over something, make sure you have built a good solid foundation first and they KNOW that you love them.
+If you need to criticise them over something, make sure you have built a good solid foundation first, and they KNOW that you love them.
 They must know it.
 Then you need to give them another compliment now.
 And then you can casually mention the criticism, and follow it up with another compliment.
 They will know what you are saying.
 If you do it this way, they will hear “I love you, but yes, you’re right the pasta was a little salty.
 But the dessert was one of the best ever”.